tigera-solutions/tigera-eks-workshop/README.md

 - **Host micro-segmentation**, leveraging Calico policies to protect host ports and host based services.
 - **Observability**, exploring various logs and application level metrics collected by Calico.
 - **Compliance**, providing proof of security compliance.
+- **Security alerts**, configuring alerts to notify security and operations teams of any security incidents or anomalous behaviors.
+- **Dynamic packet capture**, capturing full packet payload on demand.

 ## Join the Slack Channel